spanini2/vtracker/README.md

 # vtracker
-CV+ML Algorithm for detecting/highlighting volleyballs for the visually impaired
+A CV+ML Algorithm for detecting/highlighting volleyballs for the visually impaired